The alarm clock rings; it’s 5 AM; on a good day, I get up and meditate. The next task for the day would be my morning cup of coffee and journaling.

 My favorite has been the percolator.
 It is easy to use, easy to clean, and also fits in my backpack.
 I take it with me everywhere we have been going, and it makes for great tasting coffee.

-Now you have to source your beans in bulk and store them in a glass jar and use a handmill to grind them.
+Now you have to source your beans in bulk, store them in a glass jar, and use a handmill to grind them.
 Viola.
 You just kicked the bad plastic habit in the butt.

 I know you might be thinking, but I just got a new coffee pod machine for Christmas.
 Hey, don’t worry, I am not saying you should go and throw it out.
 That would be counterproductive.
 But you can get reusable coffee pods instead of buying the plastic once.

 Quick recap; why plastic is bad for your health.

 - BPA was found in 93% of urine samples taken from people above the age of six

 - Bisphenol A also known as BPA, used to make billions of plastic beverage containers, dinnerware, protective linings of food cans and toys, is considered an endocrine disruptor

 - Based on the weight of existing evidence, it is likely that elevated urinary BPA levels are associated with prostate cancer in humans